Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: TOWARDS THE TRUE SAMPLE COMPLEXITY

-\textbf{Importance of model selection.} \cref{prop:rho_star_different_d} also illustrates the importance and necessity of conducting model selection in pure exploration linear bandits.
+\paragraph{Importance of Model Selection.} \cref{prop:rho_star_different_d} also illustrates the importance and necessity of conducting model selection in pure exploration linear bandits.
 Consider the hard instance used in constructed in \cref{prop:rho_star_different_d} and set $D= d_\star + 1$.
-All existing algorithms \citep{fiez2019sequential, degenne2019pure, katz2020empirical} that directly work with the \emph{given} feature representation in $\R^D$ end up with a complexity measure scales with $\rho^\star_{D}$, which could be arbitrarily large than the true complexity measure $\rho_{d_\star}^\star$ and even become vacuous (by sending $\gamma \rightarrow \infty$).
+All existing algorithms \citep{soare2014best, fiez2019sequential, degenne2019pure, katz2020empirical} that directly work with the \emph{given} feature representation in $\R^D$ end up with a complexity measure scales with $\rho^\star_{D}$, which could be arbitrarily large than the true complexity measure $\rho_{d_\star}^\star$ and even become vacuous (by sending $\gamma \rightarrow \infty$).

-\textbf{Our approaches.} In this paper, we design a more sophisticated doubling scheme over a two-dimensional grid corresponding to the number of elimination steps and the richest hypothesis class considered at each step.
+\paragraph{Our Approaches.} In this paper, we design a more sophisticated doubling scheme over a two-dimensional grid corresponding to the number of elimination steps and the richest hypothesis class considered at each step.
 We design subroutines for both fixed confidence and fixed budget settings.
 Our algorithms define a new optimization problem based on experimental design that leverages the geometry of the action set to efficiently identify a near-optimal hypothesis class.
 Our fixed budget algorithm additionally uses a novel application of a selection-validation trick in bandits.
 Our guarantees are with respect to the true instance-dependent complexity measure $\rho_{d_\star}^\star$.
-Although we do not focus on optimizing logarithmic terms in this paper, e.g., the $\log(\abs{\cZ})$ term, our techniques can be extended to address this by combining our work with techniques developed in \citep{katz2020empirical}.

-\section{Fixed confidence setting}

-We study the fixed confidence setting in this section.
-We provide an algorithm that starts to output the optimal arm after $\widetilde O(\rho^\star_{d_\star} + d_\star)$ samples, where the additive $d_\star$ terms comes from a rounding procedure that is common in the linear bandit pure exploration literature \citep{katz2020empirical, fiez2019sequential}.
-Our sample complexity is \emph{unverifiable} in nature \citep{katz2020true}, meaning the algorithm does not stop sampling after the time it starts to output the optimal arm.
-At the end of this section, we provide evidence on why one cannot verifiably output recommendations.
+\section{FIXED CONFIDENCE SETTING}